akretion/docky/doc/manual/introduction.rst

 Ak build will use the file requirements.txt and spec.yaml to generate many directory in the odoo directory : 'external-src', 'links' and 'src'.

 After this ak build ;

 -> Directory 'external-src' contains all the modules you write in the file 'odoo/spec.yaml'.

--> Directory 'links' contains ???

 -> Directory 'src' contains all modules installed by default in Odoo, all theses modules come from OCB More informations here : https://github.com/OCA/OCB.